DanielPolatajko/RecommendationsFinalProject/Results.md

 Our fourth modeling approach used a neighbor model to attempt to predict ratings based on user and restaurant associations with their nearest neighbors.
 To implement this neighbor model, we used sklearn's KNeighborsRegressor method, which performs regression based on a k-NN algorithm.
 We one-hot encoded the users and restaurants as we did in the Ridge regression model.
 We then fit the k-NN regressor on the training set and used it to make predictions for ratings given a specific user and restaurant.

+Note that as we increase $k$ here, the slope deviates further from the green line, indicating that the model is less effective
 ### K-Nearest Neighbours Model Graphs
 ![png](graphs/KNN.png)